Melitou/YOUR-PERSONAL-CHATBOT/GUIDE_ MELINA.md

     (iv) We create a function for RAG
     (v) We insert the function into the tools parameter (vi) We generate the answer

+function to type of document
+function pdf to llama parse to md